jjdrisco/Good-Morning-SQL/README.md

 Once you have their name, strike up a conversation!

-**Query the conversation from conversation with their name, and with a line-id less than 2**
+**Query the conversation from conversation with their name, and with a line-id less than 2** *hint 3*

 ## Chapter 2

+You've finally reached the front of the line.

+## Bonus

+If you recieved a phone number throughout your adventure, call them now!

+**Query phone for where phone-number is equal to their number** *hint *